 Support for those more at risk

 Some people face greater risks from fire.
-If you or someone you know falls into one of these groups, extra precautions and support are available.
+If you or someone you know may be particularly vulnerable to fire due to age, mobility or mental health, extra precautions and support are available.

 Your local fire and rescue service may offer a free home fire safety visit.
 During a visit, firefighters will: